swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

 Let us break up the `chopOnionsAndCarrots()` function into multiple steps to fully understand its semantics:

-- first w add vegetable chopping tasks to the nursery
+- first w add vegetable chopping tasks to the task group
 - the chopping of the various vegetables beings asynchronously,
 - eventually an onion will be chopped and `throw`

-#### Nurseries: Parent task cancellation
+#### Task Groups: Parent task cancellation

-So far we did not yet discuss the cancellation of nurseries.
-A nursery can be cancelled if the task in which it was created is cancelled.
-Cancelling a nursery cancels all the tasks within it.
-Attempting to add more tasks into a cancelled nursery will throw a `CancellationError`.
+So far we did not yet discuss the cancellation of task groups.
+A task group can be cancelled if the task in which it was created is cancelled.
+Cancelling a task group cancels all the tasks within it.
+Attempting to add more tasks into a cancelled task group will throw a `CancellationError`.
 The following example illustrates these semantics:

 ```swift
 struct WorkItem {